Last update: 05 August 2020

 Phone 1800 007 007, Monday to Friday, 9.30 am – 4.30 pm

 The helpline provides free and confidential advice from professional financial counsellors.

-Two $750 Economic Support Payments will be provided to Australians currently receiving a welfare payment.
-This will be automatically paid to you in April and in June/July.
+Two $750 Economic Support Payments were provided to Australians currently receiving a welfare payment.
+This will have been automatically paid to you in April and in June/July.
 You do not need to contact Centrelink to access these payments.